Dinones/Nintendo-Switch-Pokemon-Shiny-Hunter/README.md

 Finally, enter the game and place the player on the grass/water for a wild encounter; in front of the Pokémon for the static encounter; and one step before entering the lake for the starter encounter.
 See an example of the positions [here](./Media/Docs/Starting%20Positions.md).
 Once there, <b>save the game</b> and go to the home screen (leave the game as idle, don't close it); then, go to "<i>Controllers</i>" > "<i>Change Grip/Order Menu</i>".
 Plug in both controllers to the Nintendo Switch and if not, make sure they're not connected via Bluetooth.
 (See steps [here](./Media/Docs/Change%20Grip%20Menu.md)).

-Finally, open a terminal in the project folder, run the following command, and follow the instructions that will appear:
+Now, you are ready to go!
+Open a terminal in the project folder, run the following command, and follow the instructions that will appear:

 ```bash
 sudo python3 Shiny_Hunter.py